 Bills considered by the Federation Chamber

 Following the Minister’s second reading speech in the House, a bill may be referred to the Federation Chamber for the remainder of the second reading and the consideration in detail stages.
 The Federation Chamber is a committee established to be an alternative to the main Chamber of the House for the consideration of a restricted range of business.
 All Members of the House can take part in the debates in the Federation Chamber.
 It meets while the House is sitting, making it possible for two streams of legislation to be debated at the same time.
-Generally speaking, only bills on which there is potential for agreement to be reached are referred to the Federation Chamber, following consultation between the Government and the Opposition.
+Generally speaking, bills are only referred to the Federation Chamber following agreement on the referral between government and non-government Members.

 The Federation Chamber’s procedures are substantially the same as they are in the House.
 The Federation Chamber can amend the bill just as the House can and the same rules of debate apply.
 However, the Federation Chamber operates by agreement—divisions cannot take place—and matters on which the Federation Chamber cannot agree are referred back to the House for decision there.